Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - AttachEffectTypes can be attached to objects via Warheads using `AttachEffect.AttachTypes`.
   - `AttachEffect.DurationOverrides` can be used to override the default durations.
 Duration matching the position in `AttachTypes` is used for that type, or the last listed duration if not available.
   - Attached effects can be removed from objects by Warheads using `AttachEffect.RemoveTypes` or `AttachEffect.RemoveGroups`.
+    - `AttachEffect.CumulativeRemoveMinCounts` sets minimum number of active instaces per `RemoveTypes`/`RemoveGroups` required for `Cumulative=true` types to be removed.
+    - `AttachEffect.CumulativeRemoveMaxCounts` sets maximum number of active instaces per `RemoveTypes`/`RemoveGroups` for `Cumulative=true` that are removed at once by this Warhead.

 - Weapons can require attached effects on target to fire, or be prevented by firing if specific attached effects are applied.
   - `AttachEffect.RequiredTypes` can be used to list attached effects required to be on target to fire, all listed effect types must be present to allow firing.
   - `AttachEffect.DisallowedTypes` can be used to list attached effects that when present prevent the weapon from firing, any of the listed effect types will prevent firing if present.
   - `AttachEffect.Required/DisallowedGroups` have the same effect except applied with/to all types that have one of the listed groups in their `Groups` listing.
+  - `AttachEffect.(Required|Disallowed)MinCounts & (Required|Disallowed)MaxCounts` can be used to set the minimum and maximum number of instances required / disallowed to be on the Techno for `Cumulative=true` types (ignored for other types) respectively.
   - `AttachEffect.IgnoreFromSameSource` can be set to true to ignore effects that have been attached by the firer of the weapon and its Warhead.

 In `rulesmd.ini`: